avaframe/AvaFrame/docs/connector.rst

       Runs snow slide simulations via module com1DFA.
 For more info see com5SnowSlide section in the documentation.
       The resistance layer is meant for building outlines.

+   Rock Avalanche (com6)
+      Runs rock avalanche simulations via module com1DFA.
+For more info see com6RockAvalanche section in the documentation.
+Note that a release thickness raster the same size as the DEM is needed.

 Admin
 -----